rothos/protocol_1/index.md

 Minds are vast, people have weird beliefs, and the mind makes it real.
 Healers work in different paradigms and so there can be ontology shear and effect shear.
 Healers might have different beliefs than you (and your mind) about what changes are good and bad, and when, and why, and how.
 Healers will have their own blindspots and malevolent layered intentions.
 Healers can sometimes pick up lots of bad stuff from people they’re trying to heal (or teachers that they’ve worked with) that they haven’t entirely cleared themselves.
 And then they can pass it on to you.
 And sometimes healers can have bad days where they’re mean and ill-willed.

 If someone has been practicing for decades and you can talk to other people they’ve worked with who say good things, then they might be a good fit for you.
 If someone has seemingly produced miracles (they’ve gotten a stroke victim to walk again or otherwise given someone their life back) but they seem creepy to you, then it might be better to stay away.
-(Most reading this will not be in need a miracle that they cannot ultimately produce themselves, possibly on a faster timeline with less resources.)
+(Most reading this will not be in need of a miracle that they cannot ultimately produce themselves, possibly on a faster timeline with less resources.)

 Generally speaking, for serious meditators, there are very quickly diminishing returns for working with healers.
 Meditation is essentially self-sufficient, self-healing that “goes all the way,” all things being equal.
 Sometimes a healer can get you out of a rut or help you deal with an acute issue.
 Often, maybe almost always, you’ll have to rework whatever they did, in the future.
-Maybe almost always, what healers do are just a temporary patch, for a serious medtitator.
+Maybe almost always, what healers do are just a temporary patch, for a serious meditator.
 (For non-meditators a “patch” can be life-saving.
 Just different needs for different life trajectories.)
 So, sometimes it’ll be net good and sometimes net bad.

 #### VIII: Witch hunts, vulnerabilitiy, contagion, tragedy of transformation, community decompensation